 Park Smarter around sports grounds

-Saturdays and weekday evenings are particularly busy at and near Hamilton's community sports parks, with families, officials and teams converging on the grounds for matches.
+Saturdays and weekday evenings are particularly busy at and near Hamilton's community sports parks, with families, officials and teams converging on the grounds for matches during the sports season.

 Through our Play Strategy and the assets we’re responsible for, we